Line E (Buenos Aires Underground): Rolling stock

+In 2019, refurbished Alstom Metropolis 100 cars began to operate on Line E, after being displaced from Line D. These units have worked alongside the Fiat-Materfer fleet since then.
+The Alstom 100 fleet continued to transfer to Line E until 2024, comprising the vast majority of the line's rolling stock.
+Less than five Fiat-Materfer formations operate in regular service as of July 2024.

 Ghost stations

 There are two ghost stations on the line – San José vieja and Constitución.
 These formed part of the line's original Line E route towards Constitución railway station until the line was re-routed in 1966.
 Both stations have been used as workshops and storage areas for the line's rolling stock.
 It has also been evaluated using the two stations and their corresponding tunnels as the southern part of Line F since that line's projected route in that area overlaps with the former Line E route.

 San José vieja was used as a set for the 1996 Argentine film Moebius and served as the fictional Dock Sud and Parque stations.